-- Data samples show continued good performance in 2015 for Due Process protections.
-Attorneys are present 100% of the time at Detention Hearings, contest Affidavits more frequently, consistently provide statements of Notice and Advisement of Rights - The number of youth transferred to the adult system continues to drop.
-26 youth were transferred in 2015, this is down from 47 in 2014 and down from 121 in 2011. - Probation continues to do a good job in capturing valuable data and in explaining the rights to youth at Probation conferences - The Juvenile Defender Unit has increased the number of youth they represent.
-They handled about 30% of the youth compared to 19% in 2014.
-In addition, this number is climbing as evidenced by the fact they handled about 40% of the cases for the past six months - The specialized law clinic at the University of Memphis will become operational in Fall 2016 - The Court is placing a focus on training on trauma related issues.
-A trauma audit was recently conducted by the National Council of Juvenile and Family Court Judges and was well received by everyone involved.
+Data samples show continued good performance in 2016 for Due Process protections.
+Attorneys are present 100% of the time at Detention Hearings, contest Affidavits more frequently, consistently provide statements of Notice and Advisement of Rights

+- Probation continues to do a good job in capturing valuable data and in explaining the rights to youth at Probation conferences - The Juvenile Defender Unit has increased the number of youth they represent.
+They handled about 50% of the complaints compared to 30% in 2015 and 19% in 2014.
+This percentage continues to trend upwards as evidenced by the fact they handled 60% of the complaints from May through August 2016. - The Children's Defense Clinic at the University of Memphis became operational in August 2016